hellmarbecker/blog/_posts/2021-11-07-fun-with-spatial-dimensions-in-apache-druid.markdown

 ## Querying

 Let's start with a simple SQL query.
-I want a list of places with their coordinates, and how often they ocurred in my file:
+I want a list of places with their coordinates, and how often they occurred in my file:

 ```sql
 SELECT